sarangcr03/LinuxGSM-discord-bot/README.md

 # LinuxGSM discord bot with python
 ![alt text](https://github.com/sarangcr03/linuxgsm-discord-bot/blob/main/Valheim_logo.jpg?raw=true)

-This is a python script for a discord bot to run alongside your linuxgsm game server.
+This is a python script for a discord bot to run alongside your LinuxGSM game server.

-***NOTE: The directions for installing python assumes that you are using debian or ubuntu for your game server.***

 ## Setup